Paraxiom/QuantumTimeSandwich/doc/examples.md

 Need Help?

 If you encounter any issues or need further assistance, feel free to open an issue on our GitHub repository.
-Contribute and Collaborate 🤝

-Your contributions make QuantumTimeSandwich better!
-Whether it's improving the codebase, adding new examples, or sharing ideas, we welcome your involvement.
-License 📜

-QuantumTimeSandwich is proudly open-source, licensed under the MIT License.
-We encourage you to use, adapt, and share our project, keeping the spirit of collaboration alive.

-Happy Quantum Computing! 🌌🥪🚀